-Biogenic emission inventories for 2023 are the same as those used for the 2017 base year for Baltimore, MD ozone nonattainment region.
+Biogenic emission inventories for 2023 are the same as those used for the 2017 base year for Cecil County.
 Year-specific biogenic inventories for are not estimated.
 Base year emissions for 2017 were estimated by EPA using BELD model.
 No 2023 biogenic inventories were prepared as these inventories are not used to determine rate of progress.

-4.2 OFFSET PROVISIONS, EMISSION REDUCTION CREDITS AND POINT SOURCE GROWTH
+4.2 OFFSET PROVISIONS, EMISSION REDUCTION CREDITS, AND POINT SOURCE GROWTH